Catgirls-Corporation/Nyatastic-Legals/Terms of Service.md

 ## Third-Party Links and Services
 Our bot may contain links to third-party web sites or services that are not owned or controlled by Catgirls Corporation.

-Our domain names are [nekogirl.net](https://nekogirl.net) and [jhhspace.com](https://jhhspace.com/).
+Our domain name is [nekogirl.net](https://nekogirl.net).
 Some of the domains listed might have subdomains such as api, rdct or go.

 We will not be responsible for any third-party actions taken on your account.
 Please contact the respective party for the actions taken on you.